fmtlib/fmt/doc/index.rst

 Ease of Use
 -----------

-fmt has a small self-contained code base with the core library consisting of just three header files and no external dependencies.
+{fmt} has a small self-contained code base with the core library consisting of just three header files and no external dependencies.
-A permissive BSD `license <https://github.com/fmtlib/fmt#license>`_ allows using the library both in open-source and commercial projects.
+A permissive MIT `license <https://github.com/fmtlib/fmt#license>`_ allows using the library both in open-source and commercial projects.

 .. raw:: html